 D4Science is a Hybrid Data Infrastructure connecting >2000 scientists in 44 countries; integrating >50 heterogeneous data providers; executing >13,000 models & algorithms/month; providing access to over a billion quality records in repositories worldwide, with 99.7% service availability.
 D4Science hosts >40 Virtual Research Environments to serve the biological, ecological, environmental, mining and statistical communities worldwide.
-D4Science relies on a physical infrastructure counting more than 100 hosting nodes provided by the parties operating the infrastructure (namely CNR, UoA, FAO, CITE and ENG ).
+D4Science relies on a physical infrastructure counting more than 100 hosting nodes provided by the parties operating the infrastructure (namely CNR, UoA, FAO, CITE and ENG,).

 D4Science Infrastructure usage - and thus resources needed - is far from being constant along time and spikes in the demand for computing capacity are often observed in the typical usage of the infrastructure.
 Cloud bursting appears as the natural deployment model to face this scenario.
 D4Science is implementing such model by relying on either research infrastructures (e.g. EGI Federated Cloud) or commercial public clouds (e.g. Amazon EC2).

-In the context of the EGI-Engage project, the activity was thus focused on a more specific identification of D4Science use cases whose implementation on top of EGI FedCloud would maximize the impact on the management and usage of the D4Science infrastructure.
-As a result of discussion with EGI.eu and CNR teams, a set of use cases of interest was identified, each one with a different focus: integration at IaaS level and bundling of D4Science-specific Virtual Appliances; elastic execution of D4Science processes on the remote FedCloud infrastructure by exploiting existing Virtual Appliances; identity and authorization federation.
+In the context of the EGI-Engage project, the activity was focused on a more stringent identification of D4Science specific use cases whose implementation on top of EGI Federated Cloud would maximize the impact on the management and usage of the D4Science infrastructure.
+The outcome of discussion between EGI.eu and CNR teams, was the identification of a set of use cases of interest, each one with a different focus: integration at IaaS level and bundling of D4Science-specific Virtual Appliances; elastic execution of D4Science processes on the remote Federated Cloud infrastructure by exploiting existing Virtual Appliances; identity and authorization federation.

-As a result of evaluation of priorities and also considered the time frame for this activity, preference was given to the achievement of quick scalability for a typical D4Science process such as the execution of data analysis (e.g. signal forecasting) against one or more input datasets.
+As a consequence of the agreed set of priorities defined above, and considering the very tight time frame for this activity, which ends at project-month 12, preference was given to the achievement of quick scalability for a typical D4Science process such as the execution of data analysis (e.g. signal forecasting) against one or more input datasets.
 The analysis is executed, when possible, in parallel on a set of gCube nodes equipped with an execution engine called SmartExecutor.
-As a result of the integration, the pool of machines running the SmartExecutor would be elastically managed on top of EGI FedCloud infrastructure.
+As a result of the integration, the pool of machines running the SmartExecutor would be elastically managed on top of EGI Federated Cloud infrastructure.

 A number of sub-activities were thus planned and performed during the reporting period.
-They are shortly reported here.
+They are shortly reported hereafter, a detailed information regarding this activity is available on D4.5.

+Evaluation of jOCCI

-After registration to the fedcloud.egi.eu testbed Virtual Organisation, the development team explored access to the various sites participating to the VO and got familiar with the FedCloud infrastructure.
-In particular, in the context of the experimentation of the jocci library, interactions with jocci developers and VO managers were held, related either to library usage, bug reporting and operational status of sites.
+After registration to the fedcloud.egi.eu testbed Virtual Organisation (VO), the development team explored access to the various sites participating to the VO and got familiar with the Federated Cloud infrastructure.
+In particular, in the context of the experimentation of the jOCCI library, interactions with jOCCI developers and VO managers were held, related either to library usage, bug reporting and operational status of sites.
 For this activity, already-available virtual appliances have been used.

+Virtual Appliances Creation

 In parallel, two specific Virtual Appliances (VA) were created, including the gCube software stack needed to run the SmartExecutor and the DataMiner service.
 The VAs are based on Ubuntu 12.04 running the relevant software from gCube 3.9.0.
 Contextualisation scripts have been designed to properly configure the VMs at boot time and to provide them with the needed security tokens and infrastructure endpoints to join the D4Science infrastructure.
 The VAs were successfully registered to EGI AppDB and endorsed by the fedcloud.egi.eu VO.
-Already at this stage, the D4Science development infrastructure was able to benefit from manually-started VMs (based on the above VA) running on EGI FedCloud.
+Already at this stage, the D4Science development infrastructure was able to benefit from manually-started VMs (based on the above VA) running on EGI Federated Cloud.

+Prototype design and implementation